graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 This is possible with Cosma CLI v2-beta.

-For previous versions, it is *technically possible* to do it by following the suggestions below.
+For the GUI, is *technically possible* to do it by following the suggestions below.

 ### Method 1: History